Louisiana Woman Blog

 It's a traditional Cajun dessert of a simple homemade sheet cake topped with a delicious egg custard sauce made with sugar, milk, and flour.

-Tarte à La Bouillie translates to burnt milk.
+Tarte à La Bouillie translates to 'burnt milk' cake.
 It's a traditional Cajun dessert of vanilla egg custard baked in a pie crust.
 The sweet dough pie crust turns golden brown, and the custard thickens to a rich, creamy filling.

 Related